Operation Quartz

 Operation Quartz was a planned military operation to be conducted by the Rhodesian Security Forces against Robert Mugabe and ZANU-PF in the event that party lost the Southern Rhodesian general election, 1980.
-The operation was organized on the assumption ZANU-PF would attempt to violently seize the government should it lose the election.
+The operation was organised on the assumption ZANU-PF would attempt to violently seize the government should it lose the election.
 ZANU-PF ultimately won the election and Operation Quartz was never executed.

 Planning

 Operation Quartz had two elements.
 The first involved strikes against armed units of the Zimbabwe African National Liberation Army (ZANLA, ZANU-PF's military wing) that had concentrated at 11 assembly points prior to the election, to be carried out by Rhodesian infantry and armour units supported by the Rhodesian Air Force.
 The second element was Operation Hectic, which called for the simultaneous assassinations of Robert Mugabe, Rex Nhongo, and Simon Muzenda by the Rhodesian SAS.

-In addition to the Rhodesian Army and Rhodesian Air Force, it is believed that the South African Armed Forces may have planned a supporting role in Operation Quartz.
+In addition to the Rhodesian Army and Rhodesian Air Force, it is believed that the South African Armed Forces was planning a supporting role in Operation Quartz.

 Some accounts of Operation Quartz have described it as a planned military coup against the extant government of Abel Muzorewa to prevent it from handing over power to Mugabe, alleging Peter Walls called off the operation three hours before H-Hour.
 The allegations may have originated in information leaked by the British government.